 Background – Third party Reproduction

 The available options to overcome infertility increased with advancement of new medical technologies using In vitro fertilization (IVF) since the 1980s, but along with refinement of techniques and new possibilities including gamete donation and surrogacy, came questions about the nature of parenthood, treatment of embryos and exploitation of women.
-3 Moral justification and ethical debate about harm to women, family structures and children were swept away in the hubris of this medical conquest of infertility, as doctors focused selectively on providing skill-based solutions rather than social implications or consequences.
+3 Moral justification and ethical debate about harm to women, family structures and children were swept away in the hubris of this medical conquest of infertility, as doctors focused on providing selectively on providing skill-based solutions rather than social implications or consequences.
 4,5

 Infertility clinics flourished in the 1990s, riding the wave of a global demand for IVF and surrogacy services at lower costs in an unregulated environment, and India became stuck with the dubious reputation of being the ‘most-favored’ destination; tinged with undercurrents of backroom notoriety that Indian medical tourism had certainly not intended to project.
 6 Objections on ethical grounds in response to reports of exploited egg donors and surrogates, were brushed off as uninformed, moralistic and detrimental to hapless infertile patients who were finally able to experience the joys of parenthood.
 7